Bertrand31/WikipediaPipeline/README.md

 easier handling, we'd by using a [TryT](https://github.com/Bertrand31/TryT-monad-transformer) or [EitherT](https://typelevel.org/cats/datatypes/eithert.html) monads transformer.

 - logging: right now, this service is mute.
-Before deploying it to production, proper logging shouldbe added, for both successful tasks and failures.
+Before deploying it to production, proper logging should be added, for both successful tasks and failures.

 - parallelism: even though I've encountered HTTP 503 errors when trying to make multiple queries to wikimedia at the same time, the task at hand is inherently parallelisable.
 In the future, it is definitely something that should be looked into.
+We could even envision mutliple machines working in parallel, each processing multiple "hour chunks" and writing them to a single HDFS cluster.

 ## Miscellaneous